-NEW in 2021: since 2021 you also have the option to rent a fully equipped apartment which is located close to Casa da Guia.
+NEW: since 2021 you also have the option to rent a fully equipped apartment which is located close to Casa da Guia.
 Beach transfers for the surf classes and to the villa are included in the price.

 b) Nice Way Cascais (Hostel, Budget)

 As one of the first Hostels in Cascais the Nice Way Hostel quickly became the most popular place to stay for budget travelers and even worked together with Surf Cascais for the first few years.
 This Hostel is the perfect pick for travelers of all sorts and offers a bigger capacity.